Sxzo/WikipediaAnalysis/documents/log.md

 ### **Problems encountered:**

-  We had a little bit of trouble finding a data set that we could use for the ideas we had, and thinking of ideas for the data sets we found.
+  We had a little bit of trouble finding a data set that we could use for the ideas we had and thinking of ideas for the data sets we found.

 ### **Plans for next week:**

   Assuming our proposal gets approved, we will create a full outline of our project and begin implementing the actual structure of the graph that we will be using.
-If our proposal does not get approved, we will work to get one approved, and then take the steps previously listed.
+If our proposal does not get approved, we will work to get one approved and then take the steps previously listed.